Parent Handbook

 Attendance line:

-The policies and procedures below are the same ones that we introduce students to during camp.
+The policies are the same ones that we introduce students to during camp.
 You can support your child’s success at camp by reviewing these rules with them so that they know what to expect and can ask questions with someone they are familiar with.

 We take heat and dehydration seriously.
 Here are some ways you can help: